LLNL/scr/doc/rst/users/config.rst

        redundancy storage and encoding costs.
    * - :code:`SCR_PREFIX`
      - $PWD
-     - Specify the prefix directory on the parallel file system where checkpoints should be read from and written to.
+     - Specify the prefix directory on the parallel file system where datasets should be read from and written to.
    * - :code:`SCR_PREFIX_SIZE`
      - 0
      - Specify number of checkpoints to keep in the prefix directory.